-The increased seasonal demand has caused significant appreciation in general real estate housing and commercial land.
+This increased seasonal demand has caused significant appreciation in general real estate housing and commercial land.
 Statistics kept for assessment adjustments show that values have gone up about 160% since 1995 for real estate land in general and over 200% for land in the central Historic Business District.
 The suburban Hillside District and Dyea area has not experienced the same level of overall appreciation, with assessment values increasing just 110% in the same time period.
 There was a 10% decline in 2010 and another 15% decline in 2011 in the assessment values for Skagway's core town land, reflecting the market's reaction to the decline of tourism visitation.
-Tourism numbers have again been increasing and assessed values proved stable for 2012 and 2013, and gradually increased in varying degrees 2014 - 2017, depending on the area.
+Tourism numbers have again been increasing and assessed values proved stable for 2012 and 2013 but increased for 2014 and 2015.